 """

-Method of moment estimator of the between study random effect variance.
+Method of moments estimator for the tau-squared (i.e. the between study

 Parameters